The gravitational field of a laser beam beyond the short wavelength approximation: Zeroth/leading order

 where $J_0$ is the Bessel function of the first kind.
 For small beam waists, $w_0\ll 1$, the solution for the laser beam (\ref{eq:brombeere}) approaches the solution for the infinitely thin beam (\ref{eq:blaubeere}), as shown in Appendix \ref{sec:infbeam}.
 We obtain

 Thus, in the paraxial approximation, we may say that the solution for the laser beam approaches the solution for the infinitely thin beam of constant energy per length of \cite{tolman_1931} as the beam waist goes to zero.
 Note that the limit $w_0 \rightarrow 0$ can only be considered for the leading order of the laser beam here.
 This is because $\theta=0$ implies that the condition $\theta \zeta \ll 1$ can be satisfied for all $w_0$.
-In contrast, for any non-vanishing $\theta$, the conditions $w_0 \rightarrow 0$ and $\theta z/w_0 = \theta \zeta \ll 1$ imply $z \rightarrow 0$.
+In contrast, for any non-vanishing $\theta$, the conditions $w_0 \rightarrow 0$ and $\theta /w_0 = \theta \zeta \ll 1$ imply $z \rightarrow 0$.

-In Fig.~\ref{fig:zeroth}, the function $I^{(0)}$ and its derivatives are illustrated for the three cases of the infinitely long Gaussian beam, the Gaussian beam with short distance between emitter and absorber with a Gaussian profile, and the infinitely thin beam.
+In Fig.~\ref{fig:zeroth}, the function $I^{(0)}$ and its derivatives are illustrated for the the infinitely long Gaussian beam, the Gaussian beam with short distance between emitter and absorber, and the infinitely thin beam.